MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/sending-a-local-tile-notification.md

 ## Add namespace declarations

-To access the tile APIs, include the [**Windows.UI.Notifications**](https://msdn.microsoft.com/library/windows/apps/br208661) namespace.
-We also recommend including the **NotificationsExtensions.Tiles** namespace so that you can take advantage of our tile helper APIs (you must install the [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) NuGet package to access these APIs).
+To access the tile APIs, include the [**Windows.UI.Notifications**](https://docs.microsoft.com/uwp/api/Windows.UI.Notifications) namespace.
+We also recommend including the **Microsoft.Toolkit.Uwp.Notifications** namespace so that you can take advantage of our tile helper APIs (you must install the [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) NuGet package to access these APIs).

 ```csharp
 using Windows.UI.Notifications;